 It is safe to use in children and lactating mothers.
 For pregnancy use, it needs to be taken under medical supervision.

 White Vs Red Sandalwood

-As per Master Sharangdhara Samhita, if you are preparing herbal powder for oral intake, or fermented liquids such as Asava, Arishta or herbal ghees, white variety is to be used by default.
+As per Sharangdhara Samhita, if you are preparing herbal powder for oral intake, or fermented infusion (Asava), or herbal ghees or herbal oils, white variety is to be used by default.

 Whereas if you are preparing cream for external application or herbal decoction for oral intake, then red variety is the default choice.